LiveRamp Engineering is all about connections.

 What was the challenge and what were the results?

 Having access to real and representative data is critical to the work we do at LiveRamp.
-However, most databases dealing with customer data contain personally identifiable information (PII), and need to be anonymized with representative data in order to protect the identity of our customers.
-The students were challenged to create an automated solution that allows real data to be used for application development without any PII being revealed to developers or any unauthorized downstream applications or users.
+However, most databases dealing with customer data contain directly identifiable personal data, and need to be pseudonymous with representative data in order to protect the identity of our customers.
+The students were challenged to create an automated solution that allows real data to be used for application development without any directly identifiable personal data being revealed to developers or any unauthorized downstream applications or users.

 The students developed amazing clickable prototypes!
 Team Ace won first place with their solution Project Silva.
 We awarded each team with scholarships totaling $30,000.